Robicus/invoke-psdump/README.md

 * \WinDump.exe -r C:\Tools\PSDump\Captures\SkypeIRC.cap -nt (ip) and (ip[6]=64)

 The same can be achieved, with additional text searching, with Invoke-WinDump:
-* Invoke-WinDump -File $skypeIRCPCAP -DF $true -Pattern "freenode.net"
+* .\Invoke-WinDump -File $skypeIRCPCAP -DF $true -Pattern "freenode.net"

 Invoke-PSDump is still considered proof-of-concept code that was originally created during graduate research that was conducted with SANS Technology Institute.
 My whitepaper can be found here:  https://www.sans.org/reading-room/whitepapers/intrusion/leverage-powershell-create-user-friendly-version-windump-36642